 The label and bolt11 parameters, if provided, will be returned in waitsendpay and listsendpays results.

-The msatoshi amount, if provided, is the amount that will be recorded as the target payment value.
-If not specified, it will be the final amount to the destination.
+The msatoshi amount must be provided if partid is non-zero, otherwise it must be equal to the final amount to the destination.
 By default it is in millisatoshi precision; it can be a whole number, or a whole number ending in msat or sat, or a number with three decimal places ending in sat, or a number with 1 to 11 decimal places ending in btc.

 The partid value, if provided and non-zero, allows for multiple parallel partial payments with the same payment_hash.
 The msatoshi amount (which must be provided) for each sendpay with matching payment_hash must be equal, and sendpay will fail if there are already msatoshi worth of payments pending.